shayanshafquat/shayanshafquat/README.md

 ### ✨ Hi there 👋

-My work is best accessed at [https://shayanshafquat.github.io](https://shayan823.github.io)
+My work is best accessed at [this website](https://shayanshafquat.github.io)

 - 🔭 I’m currently using RL to make computational models of decision-making.
 - 👯 I’m looking to collaborate in Generative AI (LLM, Multimodal LLM).
 Let's get in touch if you are looking for one.